Kieran Govers

 Kieran Govers (born 9 February 1988) is an Australian field hockey player.
 He plays field hockey professionally in Germany.
 He plays for the NSW Waratahs in the Australian Hockey League.
 He first represented Australia in 2010.
 He won a gold medal at the 2010 Men's Hockey World Cup, at the 2010 Men's Hockey Champions Trophy and the 2014 Commonwealth Games.
 He won a bronze medal at the 2012 Summer Olympics.
+Govers currently serves as the Chairperson of Illawarra South Coast Hockey Inc.

 Personal

 Govers is from New South Wales.

 His younger brother is international hockey player Blake Govers.

 Field hockey

 Govers played junior hockey in Albion Park, New South Wales.
 He plays hockey professionally.
 In 2011, he played club hockey for Mannheim in Germany.
 In Australia, he plays local club hockey for Sutherland District Hockey club.
 He played hockey for the Illawarra club in 2011.

 State team

-He plays for the NSW Warrtahs in the Australian Hockey League.
+He plays for the NSW Waratahs in the Australian Hockey League.
 He played for the team in the first found of the 2011 season.